Bone Broth Liquid or Powder: A Complete Comparison

 Production

 Both liquid and powdered broths require energy-intensive simmering processes.
-However, the dehydration step in powdered broth production adds to its energy consumption, slightly offsetting its benefits in other areas.
+However, the dehydration process involved in making powdered broth increases its energy consumption, somewhat reducing its environmental benefits in other areas.

 Frequently Asked Questions